+Detailed benchtop protocol for the MoLSC method

 Modified low-salt CTAB (MoLSC) Benchtop Protocol

 All steps in this protocol must be carried out at room temperature (RT) unless stated otherwise.

 Do not vortex any of the samples in order to avoid shearing the DNA.
 When necessary, mix tubes by inverting them until homogenous.